 Take the picturesque byway known as Chuckanut Drive.

-This spectacular 24-mile trip, which is referred to as Washington’s first scenic byway, follows the shoreline close to the Chuckanut Mountains.
-It provides amazing views of the San Juan Islands, forests, and the Pacific Ocean.
+This spectacular 24-mile trip, called Washington’s first scenic byway, follows the shoreline close to the Chuckanut Mountains.
+It provides fantastic views of the San Juan Islands, forests, and the Pacific Ocean.

 Take in the breathtaking views by stopping at numerous viewpoints along the way, or hike one of the many nearby trails to stretch your legs.